geonetwork/core-geonetwork/docs/manual/docs/install-guide/installing-from-source-code.md

 -   Apache Tomcat 9.0
 -   Apache Tomcat 8.5

-GeoNetwork cannot use the newer versions of Apache Tomcat 10 which are based on the Jakarata Enterprise Edition web application standard.
+GeoNetwork cannot use the newer versions of Apache Tomcat 10, which are based on the Jakarta Enterprise Edition web application standard.

 ### Database